IonicaBizau/bat/README.md

   -d, --document <path/to/file.html>  The path to the document you want BAT to
                                       load.
   -u, --undecorate                    Starts BAT with an undecorated window.
+  --tt, --tooltip                     Starts BAT with a tooltip window.
   -m, --most                          If TOP is provided, then the window is
                                       keept on the top of the other windows.
 If BOTTOM is provided, the window will be in